 and 21.6 lbs for the UPPAbaby Cruz

-, two award winning products from our Full-Size Stroller review.
-In addition, many joggers also work with a variety of infant car seat carriers, so they can do the job of a car-seat frame stroller, even if they aren't light or small.
-This means joggers could potentially do the job of 3 products (jogger, standard stroller, and car seat carrier).
+, two award-winning products from our Full-Size review.
+Also, many joggers also work with a variety of infant car seat carriers, so they can do the job of a car-seat frame stroller, even if they aren't light or small.
+This means joggers could potentially do the job of three products (jogger, full-size, and car seat carrier).

 Should I use an umbrella or full-size stroller?

-This depends on what you plan to do while using your stroller.
-If you need a lightweight and compact option for travel you are probably better off with an umbrella stroller.
+This depends on what you plan to do while strolling.
+If you need a lightweight and compact option for travel, you are probably better off with an umbrella style.
 While they typically have fewer features and can be somewhat harder to push, the lighter weight and smaller folded size make them far easier to use while traveling.
 If you require something small that you can carry hands-free that doesn't weigh much, the Quinny Yezz

 and the BabyZen Yoyo+